hr-02/LLM-Chat_Multi-Agent-Task-Solving/Academic_Research_Assistant/Readme.md

 # Academic-Research-Assistant

-An intelligent multi-agent system that helps researchers search, analyze, explain and summarize academic papers using Large Language Models (LLMs).
+An intelligent RAG-based multi-agent system that helps researchers search, analyze, explain and summarize academic papers using Large Language Models (LLMs).
 The application provides multi-agent capabilities for paper search, multiple pdf handling with question answering, summarization, and future research direction generation.

 [Watch the Project Demonstration on YouTube](https://youtu.be/H2j2od2Dx34)